hgschmie/factorio-miniloader-redux/ADD_NEW_LOADERS.md

 The belt speed value can be read from the belt prototype in the `data.raw` array, e.g. `data.raw['transport-belt']['fast-transport-belt'].speed` is 0.0625.

-The raw throughput of a belt is `belt speed * 480 * hand size`.
-For the fast belt this is `0.0625 * 480 * 1 = 15`.
-The miniloader must be capable to move 15 items per second.
+The raw throughput of a belt is `belt speed * 480 * stack size`.
+For the fast belt this is `0.0625 * 480 * 1 = 30`.
+To keep up with the fully saturated belt, a miniloader must be capable to move 30 items per second across two belt lanes.
+Using two inserters, they need to move 15 items/sec each:

-To move 15 items per second, each lane needs an inserter.
-An inserter has 60 ticks per second:

-`rotation speed in ticks/item = number of inserters * hand size * 60 ticks/sec / items/sec`
+`number of inserters * hand size * 60 ticks/sec / items/sec = rotation speed in ticks/item`

-For the fast belt, this is `2 * 1 * 60 / 30 = 4`.
+For the fast belt, this is `2 inserters * hand size 1 * 60 / 30 = 4`.
 Each inserter in the fast miniloader needs to move an item in 4 ticks to get to 30 items/sec total throughput.

 A miniloader can have up to eight inserters in total (four per lane).
 A miniloader always contains an even number of inserters (2, 4, 6 or 8) and an inserter must use an even number of ticks to move an item.

 With a hand size of 1 and 30 items per second per inserter, this limits a miniloader with two inserters to 60 items per second:

-`2 inserters * 1 hand size * 60 ticks/sec / 60 items/sec = 2 ticks/item`
+`2 inserters * hand size 1 * 60 ticks/sec / 2 ticks/item = 60 items/sec`

-The actual rotation speed is `1/ ticks/item` and must be between 0 and 0.5.
-The inserter displays its rotation speed in 360º turns per second (`360 * 60 * 0.5 = 10800`, the max rotation per second for an inserter).
+The actual rotation speed for an inserter is `1 / ticks/item` and must be between 0 and 0.5.
+The inserter displays its rotation speed in 360º turns per second.
+The maximum rotation speed for an inserter is 10,800º/sec: `360º * 60 ticks/sec * 0.5 rotation/tick = 10800º/sec`

 | Belt Tier      | Speed (items/sec) | Belt Speed | Ticks (Rotation Speed) |
 |----------------|-------------------|------------|------------------------|